opendatahub-io/llm-d-inference-scheduler/docs/architecture.md

  the `precise-prefix-cache-scorer` tracks the real-time KV-cache states across the vLLM instances to provide more accurate scoring.

-When enabled, the scorer will use the `llm-d-kv-cache-manager` to track the KV-cache states across the vLLM instances.
+When enabled, the scorer will use the `llm-d-kv-cache` to track the KV-cache states across the vLLM instances.
 It will use the `kvcache.Indexer` to score the pods based on the number of matching blocks in the KV-cache.
 It will also use the `kvevents.Pool` to subscribe to the KV-Events emitted by the vLLM instances and update the KV-cache states in near-real-time.